codygarver/roms/README.md

 To exclude transferring the `images` subdirectory found in each console directory, use `--no-images`.
 With or without `--no-images`, images will not be copied if they don't exist.

+To exclude transferring the `manuals` subdirectory found in each console directory, use `--no-manuals`.
+With or without `--no-manuals`, manuals will not be copied if they don't exist.

 ## Installation
 Download [roms.py](https://raw.githubusercontent.com/codygarver/roms/main/roms.py) and place it in the root of your rom collection (or use the `--base-dir` flag to point to that directory).